northern-information/mapcorps.net/README.md

 }
 ```

-## Adding Logs
+## Adding Posts

-Logs are implemented with [Jekyll collections](https://jekyllrb.com/docs/collections/).
+Posts are implemented with [Jekyll posts](https://jekyllrb.com/docs/posts/).
+Addtional `yml` front matter is added for metatdata.

-1. Visit `mapcorps.net/collections/_logs`.
+1. Visit `mapcorps.net/collections/_posts`.
-2. Copy one of the `.md` files.
+2. Copy the latest `.md` files and rename to today's date, followed by your post title.
+This will become the "permalink" for the post.
 3. Update the info in the frontmatter.
-4. This now appears on the `/university` page.
+Be sure to increment the `content_id` - this is what is used to generate the post numbers on the `/university` page.

 ## Adding Pages